itsuitsuki/pdf2lec_llm/README.md

     pkg-config
 ```

-use tag to select ok
+use tab to select ok

 #### 5. setup conda env
 ```